makethingshappy/IoTflow/README.md

 ## Overview

-IoTflow is a lightweight orchestration layer designed to unify automation workflows across the IoTextra-Digital modules and IoTsmart MCU boards.
+IoTflow is a lightweight orchestration layer designed to unify automation workflows across the IoTextra modules and IoTsmart MCU boards.

-It provides structured Node-RED flow patterns, MQTT-friendly workflow organization, and a consistent method for synchronizing digital inputs, outputs, and automation logic across multiple devices.
+It provides structured Node-RED flow patterns, MQTT-friendly workflow organization, and a consistent method for synchronizing digital or analog I/O, and automation logic across multiple devices.

-IoTflow is not firmware and does not include device drivers — it is a **workflow framework** used to coordinate existing MQTT and Node-RED environments.
+IoTflow is a **workflow framework** used to coordinate existing MQTT and Node-RED environments.

 ---